Mahak937/variable/README.md

-# variable
-This repository contains a beginner-friendly JavaScript practice example demonstrating the use of variables and data types.
-The project logs user information (name, age, city) and their respective data types to the browser console using clean and readable output.
+## JavaScript Variables Practice

+This project helps beginners understand how to declare variables in JavaScript and identify their data types using the `typeof` operator.

+### Concepts Covered
+- Variable declaration using `let`
+- Data types (string, number)
+- Console output formatting

+### How to Run
+Open `index.html` in a browser and check the console.